 Sleeping terrible as have the worst pain ever in my hips and dead legs.
 I have taken to sleeping on a row of 4 cushions in bed, not the best thing when you’re not very stable already.

 Baby No 2: Pleased to say on reading back with my last pregnancy that I’m not having the pains in my hips that I had before.
-I’m not sleeping well at all but that is mainly due to my half hourly trips to the loo.
-I’ve tried cutting down my drinks in the evening but its still so warm that I need them.
-Little Bean is really interested in bump at the moment, she wants to kiss it and talk to it all of the time.
-I really do wonder how much of it she actually understands and how she will feel about baby once he is here?
+I’m not sleeping well at all but that is mainly due to my half-hourly trips to the loo.
+I’ve tried cutting down my drinks in the evening but it’s still so warm that I need them.
+Little Bean is really interested in a bump at the moment, she wants to kiss it and talk to it all of the time.
+I really do wonder how much of it she actually understands and how she will feel about the baby once he is here?

 Baby No. 3: Just when we thought we were all on the mend we have now been struck down with norovirus, it started with Beanie Boy, then Little Bean and now me.
 I feel like I could sleep for a week, even the simplest of tasks seem like too much to do and I’m trying to get ready for Christmas.

 I’m really looking forward to finishing work, just a few more weeks to go – it really can’t come soon enough.
 My brain has totally left the building and I’m getting fed up with the “haven’t you had that baby yet” comments!
 I’m the size of a whale now too.
 Went to dinner with my friend yesterday who is having her baby by c-section at the end of the week.
 The woman who served us said that I was obviously further on that my friend, was gutted to tell her that actually no, her baby was due now and mine still had nearly 2 months to go!